sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Document-oriented Database – A collection of independent documents.
 E.g CouchDB, MongoDB
 - DOM - Document Object Model
 - DRY(Don't Repeat Yourself) is a principle of software development aimed at reducing repetition of information of all kinds, by making components reuseable.
-- Emmet - a plugin for popular text editors which speed of HTML authoring.
+- Emmet - a plugin for popular text editors which speed of HTML authoring using CSS like abreviations.
 - Explicit Iteration vs Implicit Iteration - In jQuery:

 ```javascript